Luxury Vinyl Plank (LVP) & Luxury Vinyl Tile (LVT) Flooring

 The huge advantage of choosing a LVP product for your home is that it can be installed quickly and easily over many different surfaces such as old ceramic tile.
 That’s right!
 With the proper prep, LVT flooring can be installed directly over the top of that ugly kitchen tile saving you the expense and headache of a costly and super messy tile tear out.
 LVP is also quite durable, is a waterproof flooring, and is easy to clean.
 That, along with the fact that these Luxury Vinyl Planks can be easily installed by a novice home owner in a short amount of time makes this product a great option for a budget conscious home owner for a weekend DIY project.

-Luxury Vinyl Tile is now available in a variety of colors including white, black, grey, brown, and blue – and in numerous textures.
+If you’re shopping for the best luxury vinyl plank flooring for sale, scroll through the products on this page to see the great selection at Tile For Less!
+Now available in a variety of colors including white, black, grey, brown, and blue – and in numerous textures.
 The most popular styles are those that emulate wood flooring or natural stone flooring.
 But remember, unlike real wood flooring or natural stone flooring, the SPC or LVP needs no special care and is simple to maintain.
 This is not your Grandmother’s old style sheet vinyl flooring, no sir!